IBM/istio101/workshop/exercise-5/README.md

 mycluster-85f044fc29ce613c264409c04a76c95d-0001.us-east.containers.appdomain.cloud   ["169.1.1.1"]   None             created           mycluster-85f044fc29ce613c264409c04a76c95d-0001
     ```

-5. Make note of the NLB host name, as it will be used to access your Guestbook app in later parts of the course.
+5. Make note of the NLB host name (<nlb_host_name>), as it will be used to access your Guestbook app in later parts of the course.

     Example:
     ```
     http://mycluster-85f044fc29ce613c264409c04a76c95d-0001.us-east.containers.appdomain.cloud
+    ```

+6. Enable health check of the NLB host for Istio ingress gateway:

+    ```shell
+    ibmcloud ks nlb-dns-monitor-configure --cluster <cluster_name> --nlb-host <nlb_host_name> --type HTTP --description "Istio ingress gateway health check" --path "/healthz/ready" --port 15020 --enable
+    ```

+7. Monitor the health check of the NLB host for Istio ingress gateway:

+    ```shell
+    ibmcloud ks nlb-dns-monitor-status --cluster <cluster_name>
+    ```

+    After waiting for a bit, you should start to see the health monitor's status changed to Enabled

+    Example output:
+    ```
+    Retrieving health check monitor statuses for NLB pods...
+OK
+Hostname                                                                             IP              Health Monitor   H.Monitor Status
+mycluster-85f044fc29ce613c264409c04a76c95d-0001.us-east.containers.appdomain.cloud   169.1.1.1   Enabled          Healthy
     ```

 Congratulations!
 You extended the base Ingress features by providing a DNS entry to the Istio service.